Athar Blood Bank: Blood collection center

-The blood collection center at 1st Floor, Jamiya complex, Near Samachar Chowk, Solapur, Maharashtra is equipped with all the latest equipment and can host multiple blood donations simultaneously.
+The blood collection center on the 1st Floor, Jamiya complex, Near Samachar Chowk, Solapur, Maharashtra is equipped with all the latest equipment and can host multiple blood donations simultaneously.
 Eighteen staff, including three doctors, work at the center and has the capacity to store 700 units.
 It is operational 24*7 and supplies blood to Government Civil Hospital and Private Hospitals across Solapur district.
 The bank provides free blood to thalassemia and HIV patients.
 Also, financially weak sections are given discounted rate and sometimes they are not charged at all.

 Camp

 Athar Blood Bank collects blood from different groups e.g. colleges and public or private organizations, where any person can donate blood.
-Bank organizes an average of seven blood donation camps in a month.
-Blood is transported through an ambulance which also provides mobile medical facility.
+The bank organizes an average of seven blood donation camps in a month.
+Blood is transported through an ambulance which also provides a mobile medical facility.

 Recently 200 people have donated the blood in a camp organized by Jamiat-e-Ahle Hadeeths in Social School, Solapur.